-While cooking is permitted in the residence halls, the following policies have been established for the safety of our residents:
+While cooking is permitted in the residence halls, the following policies have been established for the safety of our residents.

 - Appliances may not be left unattended, even for a moment, while in use.
 This includes the prohibition of leaving a pan unattended on the stove-top while the burner is turned on. - A microwave oven, not to exceed 800 watts, may be used in the kitchenette area.
 In Selden, a microwave may be placed on a stable surface, on the wall across from the dresser cabinet. - Coffee makers and toasters may only be used on countertops in the kitchenette area of each room or apartment.
 These appliances are only permitted if they have an automatic shut-off capability.
-In Selden, these appliances may only be used on a solid, stable surface. - Electric tea kettles, rice cookers, and electric skillets are only permitted in hall director apartments, full-time staff apartments and at Hoover Apartments.
-These appliances may only be used on the kitchen counter and must be monitored while in used. - Follow the directions on the package when preparing food, including using the recommended amount of water and setting the appliance for the appropriate amount of time.
+In Selden, these appliances may only be used on a solid, stable surface.

+• Follow the directions on the package when preparing food, including using the recommended amount of water and setting the appliance for the appropriate amount of time.